 Dada Now.
 We apply data mining and AI technologies on a vast amount of historical delivery data to achieve higher operational efficiency, lower delivery costs, and better consumer experience.
-In December 2019, approximately 75% of our intra-city delivery orders were matched with responding riders within one minute and we achieved an average delivery time of approximately 30 minutes for all intra-city delivery orders.
+In October 2019, we achieved an average delivery time of approximately 30 minutes for all intra-city delivery orders.